Welcome to our guide to the most popular types of interior doors including ideas for styles, materials and designs.

 UPVC Doors

-UPVC or plasticized polyvinyl chloride, also known as rigid PVC or vinyl siding, are basically PVC’s that have no plasticizers added to them.
-UPVC interior doors are less flexible than PVC, they can last for years without any damage and are fire resistant.
+UPVC or plasticized polyvinyl chloride, also known as rigid PVC or vinyl siding, are basically PVCs that have no plasticizers added to them.
+UPVC interior doors are less flexible than PVC, they can last for years without any damage and are fire-resistant.

 Composite Doors

-In terms of design application, composite doors come in different colors and finishes which may sometimes mimic the appearance of wood.
+In terms of design application, composite products come in different colors and finishes which may sometimes mimic the appearance of wood.
 Typically, these interior doors are finished with veneers such as red oak, alpine oak, birch, lauan, and mahogany.

 Stamped Hardboard